BiliouriV/VHDL-Propagation-Delay-Measurement-Vivado/README.md

        -the projectMV/projectMV.srcs/reports/delay_info.csv is the timing report

+Also there will be in your local folder the tcl script named new_script.tcl which runs on vivado.

+In the folder with the VHDL_SOURCE_FILES you will notice a new vhd file, created from the vhd template according to the number of inputs' and outputs' bits defined in the ports.txt.
+This vhd file is the one that is executed by vivado and its propagation delay is outputed in the final report.
+The number added to the name of the vhd file, declares the number of bits in the input of the vhd file.

-Finally you will see in your local folder the Final_Report.csv file which contains the SLACK value of all the executions with different vhdl files.
+Finally you will see in your local folder the Final_Report.csv file, which contains the SLACK value of all the executions with different vhdl files.
+If a specific vhd file is executed more than once with the same number of inputs and outputs, the SLACK value is replaced.